-At the restaurant we've been obsessed with milkweed shoots lately.
+At the restaurant we've been obsessed with milkweed shoots lately (the shoots of Asclepias syriaca, or common milkweed).
 They're awesome because they help to fill the gap of what to hunt for in the month or so of "interim" we have until the chanterelles start, but these pretty guys are much more than a consolation prize.

 Back to the milkweed shoots.
 These are great because they're not only widely available, but delicious.
 It can be tough to find wild plants that lack bitterness, so milkweed really stands apart.
 When the shoots are young, the stem is tender and juicy, not even close to bitter like some people say.
 Here is the kicker, and Sam covers this in his book: there is a bitter look alike species called dogbane.

 It can be tricky to separate common milkweed from dogbane, and I made the mistake once of making a soup with dogabane shoots instead of milkweed, it was incredibly bitter.
 Both plants like to frequent the same areas, and unfortunately, both give off white latex when the stem is broken.

 The two plants differ in that dogbane's stem is much more firm, also it's leaves are more pointed, and they are more thin than the fluffy, slightly furry leaves of milkweed.
 Dogbane leaves are also very smooth to the touch, where milkweed leaves are a bit fuzzy feeling, like sage.
 I just taste tiny bits of the stem in the field, it's not hard to pick out the biter from the real deal.

 If the sweet shoots weren't cool enough, after the stems start to get fibrous, the milkweed continues to change.
 Already I can see my favorite part of the plant starting to show itself: the buds.
 Like broccoli from an alternate dimension, they're excellent, and have every bit of the sweet character that the shoots do, if not more.